dnlbowers/modern-buddhism/TESTING.md

 1. The best practice score was first 93 and impacted by three factors:
     * Aspect ratio of the images on the teachings page.
 I fixed this by resizing the images proportionately with the calculator found on https://andrew.hedges.name/experiments/aspect_ratio/.

-    * There were some anchor tags on the community page and the form feedback page where the text was "here".
+    * There were some anchor tags on the community page and the form feedback page where the contained text was "here".
 I changed these anchor texts to a more descriptive text indicating where the links would lead the user.

     * The graphic used as an anchor to download the book Modern Buddhism on index.html was the correct size with no need to specify width and height.
 However, the best practice scored suggested it should have a height and width specified.
 I used an extension called pesticide to get the dimension of the image and added these to the CSS file under an ID explicitly created for this element (#modbudd-ebook).
 Once I added the dimensions best practice score became 100.